rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 This needs to change.

+### TLS certificates #

+h2 works on IE only if TLS certificates (not SSL certificates) used on servers, since TLS has the more advanced cipher.

+Delivery certificate needs to have Perfect Forward Secrecy (PFS) support enabled in TLS metadata

 ## Browsers #

-The use of "evergreen" browsers is a pre-requisite for HTTP2 adoption.
+The use of "evergreen" browsers is a pre-requisite for h2 adoption.

 But most "enterprise" organizations tend to use Microsoft browsers and lag behind in upgrades of operating systems.